 We ordered Delhi Masala from Fat Lulu’s Pizza.
 The pizza tasted amazing!
 This prompted us to order another one – Queens!

 Unfortunately, the folks at Fat Lulu’s delivered our pizza to some other customer.
-In a haste to deliver our pizza faster, they burned the pizza!
-When we asked for an explanation, the staff found nothing wrong with this pizza.
+In haste to deliver our pizza faster, they burned the pizza!
+When we asked for an explanation, the staff found nothing wrong with pizza.
 We didn’t want to waste our time by arguing or calling for the manager, so we ate what we could!
 Not a good review Fat Lulu’s!!
 You didn’t win any brownie point!

 We decided to try Kashmiri food at Zarpar, a newly opened Kashmiri restaurant in Jaipur.
 We ordered Rajma Chawal since Zarpar had only two offerings for the vegetarians.
 Did we have a choice?

 With two fiasco’s we decided to avoid any more trials.
-We headed towards the Indo western fusion music performance by Swaraag band.
+We headed towards the Indo western fusion music performance by the Swaraag band.

 Watch Kesariya Balam Padharo Mhare Desh live performance video.

-Watch sufi song Piya Re Piya Re live performance video.
+Watch Sufi song Piya Re Piya Re live performance video.